xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 The remainder of the lessons
-focus on the use of various software packages in the solution of ever more complex settings involving the heat equation.
+focus on the use of various software packages in the solution of ever more complex settings.

-A simple examination of the C code, [heat.c](./heat.c) demonstrates that in spite of numerous simplification we have made here, developing the code necessary to impliment numerical algorithms and, in particular, to provide significant flexibility in the methods of solution and to understand and control their behavior is non-trivial.
+A simple examination of the C code, [heat.c](./heat.c) demonstrates that in spite of numerous simplifications we have made here, developing the code necessary to implement numerical algorithms and, in particular, to provide significant flexibility in the methods of solution and to understand and control their behavior is non-trivial.
 Code development can get quite complex very quickly.